lmc2179/lmc2179.github.io/drafts/Reading.md

 - [Confessions of a Pragmatic Statistician - Chris Chatfield](https://www2.isye.gatech.edu/isyebayes/bank/chatfield.pdf)

 # A bonus - books which are about the usage of data but not necessarily written for data practitioners

+Tyranny of metrics

+Superforecasting

+Seeing like a state

+Red Plenty